danebulat/proj-order-book/README.md

 - **Liquidity providers** (limit orders)<br>
   Users who want to buy or sell an asset for a particular price will produce outputs at the script address in the form of limit orders.
 These outputs will store one of the assets in the currency pair being traded.
-The script output datum stores information, such as the limit price to trade at, in order to satisfy limit orders.
+A script output's datum stores information relavant to a limit order such as the limit price to trade at.

 - **Traders** (market orders)<br>
   Users who want to trade an asset pair, or swap one asset for another, will submit